ajstensland/MIDIator/README.md

 ### Default Keybinds

-The below diagram shows the default key- and mouse-binds for MIDIator.
+The below diagram shows the default key- and mouse-binds for MIDIator, starting at the C3 key and going up to B4.

 ***Note:*** These keybinds do not account for the Ctrl, Q, nor E keys, nor the scroll wheel.